 Looking for a new Janitorial position?
 You can bet that you’re not the only one on the hunt, which means it’s important to stand!
 How?
-By making your janitor resume updated, targeted, and a notch above the rest.
+By making your janitor resume up to date, targeted, and a notch above the rest.
 How to get there?

 What to Highlight

-In two pages or less, you need to show employers that you’re a reliable Janitor who is capable of cleaning and maintaining areas while following safety guidelines.
+In two pages or fewer, you need to show employers that you’re a reliable Janitor who is capable of cleaning and maintaining areas while following safety guidelines.

 To create a job-winning resume, you need to tailor it to the job you’re applying for.
 For Janitors, here are a few pointers:

 Highlight years of experience:

 Your work directly affects the public image of the facility, so it would be beneficial to mention how long you’ve been a Janitor to make it clear you’ve excelled at the trade.
 Include it in the profile section to instill trust right off the bat.

 Manual cleaning is only one part of the job.
 If you’re proficient as a technician and can operate heavy-duty machinery, power tools, or repair electrical systems — be sure to list them in your resume.

 As the person in charge of keeping buildings in orderly condition, here are a few responsibilities your employer will want to see.

 - Cleaning all surfaces and emptying trash receptacles.